marouenbg/marouenbg.github.io/pumpitup.md

 Team: Marouen Ben Guebila and Johan Thunberg.

 ### Hacking Health Camp 2018
-We won two awards in one of the most renown health hackatons, which took place in Strasbourg, France.
+We won two awards in one of the most renown health hackathons, which took place in Strasbourg, France.

 The first award was from the [insurance group VYV](https://www.groupe-vyv.fr/).